All Episodes

 Is the U.S. stepping up preparations for a possible attack on Iran's nuke facilities?

-Back in October 2007, ABC News reported that the Pentagon had asked Congress for 88 million dollars in emergency Iraq-Afghanistan war funding request to develop a gargantuan bunker busting bomb called the MOP, massive ordnance penetrator.
+First, a little background: back in October 2007, ABC News reported that the Pentagon had asked Congress for $88 million in emergency Iraq-Afghanistan war funding requests to develop a gargantuan bunker-busting bomb called the MOP, Massive Ordnance Penetrator.

 It's a 30,000-pound bomb designed to hit targets buried 200 feet below ground.